 These cameras also often come with fairly advanced software capabilities.
 Just a simple app that you install on your phone can do quite a bit, such as choose between multiple cameras you might have set up.

 A nanny cam is used for much more than just nanny duties

 Any nanny cam is actually a surveillance camera.
-As part of your home security system, you could maybe have cameras inside your home, as well as outside (just make sure they’re waterproof), and have them watch rooms in the home, as well as your garden, outdoor pool and garage.
+As part of your home security system, you could maybe have cameras inside your home, as well as outside (just make sure they’re waterproof), and have them watch rooms in the home, as well as your garden, outdoor pool, and garage.

 You can choose between obvious cameras (or fake ones, for that matter), or hidden ones.
-Hidden cameras are often disguised as regular household object.
+Hidden cameras are often disguised as regular household objects.
 That teddy bear on the shelf?
 It could be hiding a camera.
 The alarm clock on the desk, too.
 Artificial plants are also sometimes found on this list.

-Some more advanced cameras will come with an infrared mode and infrared lights.
+Some more advanced cameras will come with infrared mode and infrared lights.
 Combined, these will let them basically see in the dark.
 You will also come across expensive cameras that let you pan and tilt remotely, so you can have an overview of a much wider area.

 Legal and privacy concerns

 Whenever there’s a video recording, laws apply.
 For example, according to federal law, you can’t secretly record oral communication.
 This is why many nanny cams are actually sold without audio recording.
-Some states might let you record audio, but only if you have an express written consent of all the individuals.
+Some states might let you record audio, but only if you have the express written consent of all the individuals.

 In every state, it is currently legal to make a video-only recording of what’s happening, without needing to inform anyone.
 Whether the camera is hidden or not, doesn’t matter too much.
 However, you’ll need to apply some common sense and not put cameras where privacy might be invaded, such as the bathroom.
 You should also be careful about recording areas that are outside the boundaries of your home, such as your neighbor’s driveway.